Aesthetic Vaginal Surgery

 If my labia tore in childbirth, can it be repaired?

 Yes, Dr. Matas is often able to repair the labia if it was torn in the birthing process.
 He recommends waiting at least three to six months after your delivery before opting for this surgical repair.
+Labiaplasty can often be performed as part of the comprehensive mommy makeover to address additional post-pregnancy concerns.

 Will my period affect the healing process?